iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 transfer of Identity Address(es) and cryptographic keying material from a RADIUS Server to the BLE Visited Central Host.

-Any packet that contains a BLE-Keying-Material Attribute MUST also include the Message-Authenticator attribute.

 A single BLE-Keying-Material Attributes MUST be included in an Access-Accept packet.